igarciamen/Remote-control/README.md

 - The phone's Tailscale IP should never be shared with third parties
 - The companion app does not attempt, and cannot, bypass a real PIN, pattern, or fingerprint

----

-## License

-Personal / educational use project.
-No formal license assigned.